-Can’t start without getting the proper shoes, can we?
-For this we’d recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any canvas shoes obtained from some store.
+If you don’t already have some old Converse laying around, we got you covered.
+We recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any other canvas shoes.
 The Converse Chuck Taylors are a favorite of shoe artists and come in two different styles:

 - High Tops: These are a great choice if your design is relatively larger and requires a large space; this would give you the blank canvas you need.